jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 ### Object-Bound, Reference-Bound & Access Control

-For the basics: see the article *Object-Bound & Reference-Bound* in the *System Objects* article group.
+For the basics: see *Object-Bound & Reference-Bound* in the *System Interfaces* articles.

 #### Key Example: Value Get